ca1yz/data-analysis-funding-interdisciplinary-research/README.md

 # Data Analysis - Funding Interdisciplinary Research Reproduction

 This project aims to reproduce key findings from a Nature paper [Interdisciplinary research has consistently lower funding success](https://www.nature.com/articles/nature18315) on the relationship between interdisciplinarity and funding success.
-The analysis is based on the provided data and utilizes Python scripts for data processing and visualization.
+The analysis is based on the provided data and utilizes Python (instead of R) for data processing and visualization.

 ## Reproduction Comparisons